 Is Yogurt Low Carb?

-In the finished product, the active bacteria are busy at work consuming the lactose for energy.
+But in finished cultured dairy, the active bacteria are busy at work consuming the lactose for energy.

 Lactose is then converted to lactic acid which is NOT a carbohydrate.
-This is the reason behind the low carb yogurt theory.
+The bacteria eat almost all of the carbohydrates!

-Thus, it can be assumed according to this article that half a cup of yogurt contains 2 grams of carbohydrates.
+Thus, it can be assumed according to this article that half a cup of plain whole milk yogurt contains 2 grams of carbohydrates.

-For a full cup of no sugar added low carb yogurt, expect approximately 4 grams of carbohydrates.
+For a full cup of no-sugar added cultured whole fat dairy, expect approximately 4 grams of carbohydrates.